 The kidnapping charge carries a statutory maximum penalty of life in federal prison.

-The investigation into the kidnapping and extortion is being conducted by the Federal Bureau of Investigation, with significant assistance by members of the FBI’s Safe Street Task Force, which includes the Pasadena Police Department.
+The investigation into the kidnapping is being conducted by the Federal Bureau of Investigation, with significant assistance by members of the FBI’s Safe Street Task Force, which includes the Pasadena Police Department.

-This case is being prosecuted by Assistant United States Attorney Julia Choe of the Cyber and Intellectual Property Crimes Section and Special Assistant United States Attorney Ryan Adams of the General Crimes Section.
+This case is being prosecuted by Assistant United States Attorneys Julia Choe of the Cyber and Intellectual Property Crimes Section and Frances Lewis of the Public Corruption and Civil Rights Section.